 To graduate with honors, you must complete an honors thesis or professional project.
 Honors College students must also complete and submit the Honors Thesis Prospectus at the end of the semester prior to beginning the thesis or project.

 The Honors Thesis requires six units of honors credit; additionally, many honors student take a one-unit honors class in preparation for their thesis.

 In the School of Information, students may register for ISTA 498H, Senior Capstone, to complete their honors thesis (Standard ISTA majors take only three units of ISTA 498; honors students may register for six units of ISTA 498H over two semesters).
-To register for ISTA 498H, students must complete an application form, linked below; it must be signed by the Dr. Diana Daly, Capstone instructor and Internship Coordinator.
+To register for ISTA 498H, students must complete an application form, linked below; it must be submitted to Dr. Diana Daly, Capstone instructor and Internship Director, along with a copy of your Honors Thesis Prospectus.
 If you have any questions on this process, please contact the Undergraduate Academic Advisor, Laura Owen.